altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b.md

 When using `kas menu`, the initial settings from `kas.yml` are customized with the user selected options through Kconfig, and are saved to a file called `.config.yaml` which is then used for build purposes.

 1\.
-Build the hardware design as mentioned before.
-Note the same hardware design is used for both booting from SD card and booting from QSPI.
+Build the Quartus Design as mentioned before.
+Note the same Quartus Design is used for both booting from SD card and booting from QSPI.

 2\.
 Copy the core.rbf file to where Kas needs it to be: